 Viveza: local adjustment of colour and tone.

-Nik Collection Review
+Nik Collection 3 Review

 I’ve been a fan of the Nik Collection for a long time.
 I especially like Silver Efex Pro 2 for making black and white conversions, but HDR Efex Pro, Dfine and Sharpener Pro have all proved very useful over the years.

 How to use Nik Collection 3

-Once you’ve installed Nik Collection, a box is visible when you open an image in Adobe Photoshop.
 All you need to do is click on the plug-in you want to use.
 If you’ve closed the box, you can access the plug-ins via Filter > Nik Collection.
 In Lightroom, access the Nik Collection packages via Photo > Edit in.
 Meanwhile, in DxO PhotoLab, the button to access Nik Collection is in the bottom right corner of the screen, next to ‘Export to Disk’.